 If you live close enough, you might be able to take care of basic maintenance issues.
 If you can't cut the lawn, shovel snow and remove ice and do routine maintenance, you will want to hire someone to do so.

-Home injuries may include but are not limited to falls, poisoning, burns, choking and drowning.
-You want to provide an environment where they are not exposed to a situation where they could hurt themselves.
+Home injuries may include but are not limited to falls, poisoning, burns, choking, and drowning.
+You want to provide an environment where they a safe so they can avoid a situation where they could hurt themselves.

 The danger of falls is a major concern.
-According to the National Institute on Aging, six out of every ten falls happen at home, where they spend much of their time and tend to move around without thinking about their safety.
+According to the National Institute on Aging, six out of every ten falls happen at home.
+Older adults spend much of their time at home and tend to move around without thinking about their safety.

-Take steps to "fall-proof" the home, both inside and outdoors.
+Because falling is so common, you should take steps to "fall-proof" the home, both inside and outdoors.
 To make their home safer:

 - remove or avoid safety hazards